SwiftlyAside/SwiftlyAside/README.md

 Web & Game Developer.
 If you have any questions, please contact me by e-mail.

-🔭 I’m currently working on Wikiwiki Inc<br>🌱 I’m currently learning Nest.js
+🔭 I’m currently working on Fromseoul Inc<br>🌱 I’m currently learning Nest.js

 ## 🌐 Socials: